 For an in-depth description of the quality value limit, mixed base identification and quality clipping selections then please click here.

-Each sequence reaction produces 2 files in different formats, the .ab1 file and the .seq file.
+Each sequence reaction will produce 3 files in different formats.
+These are the .ab1 file, the .seq file and a .phd file.

 The .ab1 file contains the electropherogram and raw data traces and can be opened in most sequencing software, click here to be directed to a website for downloading the free software FinchTV.